paszu/3DSRepo/Part-4-(New-3DS).md

 7. Press Select on the main menu to eject your SD card
 8. Put your SD card in your computer, then copy over `sysNAND.bin`, `emuNAND.bin`, and the `Nintendo 3DS` folder to a safe folder on your computer, you will need them later
 9. Delete `emuNAND.bin` from your SD card; do not delete `sysNAND.bin`
-1. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
-2. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**
 4. Boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching AuReiNAND from the homebrew launcher)
 5. Get into the Homebrew Launcher **on EmuNAND** through an entrypoint that is launched **after EmuNAND has booted**, such as [browserhax](https://yls8.mtheall.com/3dsbrowserhax.php) **(if you do not, TinyFormat will format your SysNAND)**